LAION-AI/LAION-SAFETY/README.md

 --> This ensemble predicts 1,3 % less false negatives & 2,6 % less false positives than our image classifier alone.

+# Preparations

+Here can you download our EfficientNet V2 based NSFW image classifier:

+It needs to be in the same directory as the inference script.

+Install Detoxify with:
+pip install detoxify

 # Inference